0

 Mercy regularly appears in Court, tribunals and adjudications.
 She has recently been instructed:

-• as sole counsel in a c. £5.5 million professional negligence adjudication concerning alleged fire safety (cladding, insulation, and cavity barrier) defects in a large student residential development (acting on behalf of the Responding Party architect); and
+• as sole Counsel in a c. £5.5 million professional negligence adjudication concerning alleged fire safety (cladding, insulation, and cavity barrier) defects in a large student residential development (acting on behalf of the Responding Party architect); and

-• as sole counsel in the High Court (TCC) to seek the enforcement of a £1.3 million adjudicator’s decision.
+• as sole Counsel in the High Court (TCC) to seek the enforcement of a £1.3 million adjudicator’s decision.

 Having grown up in Kenya, Mercy is also fluent in Swahili and is familiar with issues affecting the construction and energy industry in the EAC and the wider African region.
-She recently spoke at the annual Construction Law in Africa conference held in Johannesburg, South Africa.
+She recently spoke at the 2025 Construction Law in Africa conference held in Johannesburg, South Africa.

 Practice Areas